The problem requires finding the lowest common ancestor (LCA) of two nodes in a Binary

 /** * Definition for a binary tree node. * public class TreeNode { * int val; * TreeNode left; * TreeNode right; * TreeNode(int x) { val = x; } * } */ class Solution { public TreeNode lowestCommonAncestor(TreeNode root, TreeNode p, TreeNode q) { if(root.val < p.val && root.val < q.val) return lowestCommonAncestor(root.right,p,q); else if(root.val > p.val && root.val > q.val) return lowestCommonAncestor(root.left,p,q); else return root; } }

-The algorithm traverses the height of the tree, making it O(h), where 'h'
+The algorithm traverses the height of the tree, making it O(h), where 'h' is the height of

 the